aharden/aharden-puppet_ent_agent/README.md

 outside of the PE environment.
 PowerShell is required for upgrade support.

 AIX, Debian/Ubuntu, and Windows OS Families have been tested.
-RedHat and Solaris testing is in progress.
+RedHat and Solaris testing is in progress, but should work.
 Windows support was changed to a scheduled task after it was found that managing the PE agent as a Puppet package resource produced unpredictable behavior and is not supported by Puppet Labs.